siia-fisd/altdata-council/README.md

 * how often to meet?
 * who works on what?
 * voting on best practices?
-* issue tracking and enhacement requests?
+* issue tracking and enhancement requests?